 Trying different types of wine with strictly vegetable dishes can be a lot of fun.
 Vegetable dishes may not have the richness or proteins of meat-based dishes, but they aren't as wine-averse as we've been led to believe.
 It does take a little experimentation, however.
-Vegetables actually have an amazing depth and variety of flavor, and they are rarely cooked alone.
+Vegetables have a fantastic depth and variety of flavor, and they are rarely cooked alone.
 That variety can make it difficult to find a wine that complements all those flavors.

 Since you probably won't be pairing wine with raw vegetables, it's more helpful to focus on the way the vegetables are prepared.
-In fact, some preparations, like roasting, can make vegetables even more wine-friendly.
+Some preparations, like roasting, can make vegetables even more wine-friendly.

-- Roasting and grilling will caramelize the sugars in vegetables and give them a richness that's almost meaty.
-Roasted vegetables can stand up to savory reds, like Merlot, Syrah or Zinfandel.
+- Roasting and grilling will caramelize the sugars in vegetables and give them an almost meaty richness.
+Roasted vegetables can stand up to rich reds, like Merlot, Syrah, or Zinfandel.

 - Spicy dishes can go two ways.
 They can be balanced with a fruity wine, like Gewürztraminer, or enhanced with a bolder wine, like Merlot.

 - Greens and herbal dishes tend to have a grassy freshness that can be easily overpowered, but pairs well with an equally herbaceous wine, like Sauvignon Blanc.

 |Rosemary, bay, sage||x||x|